andreaswolf/typo3-ext-video/README.md

    But most likely you want to configure the existing presets.
 3. *preset configuration*: Is a simple array which maps onto the setters of the Preset.
    There you can tune compatibility, resolution, framerate and quality.
-   This is what you are most likely interested in.

 ### The format definition